hpc/dcp/README.md

 dcp copies a file tree from *source* to *destination*. *debug* may be an integer ranging from 1-5 which results in an increasing level of debug output.

+See the dcp(1) man page for a complete description of options.